 This gun is incredible.

-The FNX 40 are very nice great gun good price reliable but no way I would put it at number one.
+The FNX 40 is very nice - a great gun at a good price and reliable.
+But there's no way I would put it at number one.

 Love it for the price, comfort, and accuracy.

 Better than almost every gun on this list.
-Vert reliavle and accurate.
-Great gun for price.
+Very reliable and accurate.
+Great gun for the price.

-Powerful machine pistol which fires a lot of bullets at once.
-Its small size makes it convenient to carry and the rate of fire makes it a dangerous weapon
+Powerful machine pistol that fires a lot of bullets at once.
+Its small size makes it convenient to carry, and the rate of fire makes it a dangerous weapon.

-This isn't technecly a pistol, more like a submachine gun.
-Only because this is automatic.
-Sort of like the G 18 ( Glock 18).
-But still, this weapon was used by the afgahn drug dealers.
+This isn't technically a pistol.
+It's more like a submachine gun.
+This is because it's automatic, sort of like the Glock 18.
+Nonetheless, this weapon was used by Afghan drug dealers.

-Small automatic and awesome rate of fire.
-Light and accurate this should be 4rth
+Small, automatic, and with an awesome rate of fire.
+Light and accurate, this should be fourth.

-First high capacity magazine and feels great in the hand.
-Also slimmer than most "wonder nines" but rock solid and mild felt recoil.
-Built by the GOAT, John M. Browning with Saive putting the icing on the cake!
+First high-capacity magazine and feels great in the hand.
+Also slimmer than most "wonder nines," but rock solid with mild felt recoil.
+Built by the GOAT, John M. Browning, with Saive putting the icing on the cake.